 - Have enough adults in your party to take turns watching children and going on the big rides.
 This wasn’t a priority for us but it’s a good idea if you want to maximize what you get out your visit.

 - Pictures!
 There are photo op areas throughout the park if you know where to find them.
 You can scan your tapu tapu, look up, and get pictures.
-I actually used this case for my own Sony Camera to protect the camera while I snapped all the pictures I wanted on my own camera.
-Many park visitors used a case like this for their smartphones to take pictures which I would also like to try to make things much lighter for traveling with kids and getting lots of pictures!
+Many park visitors used a case for their smartphones to take pictures which I would also like to try to make things much lighter for traveling with kids and getting lots of pictures!

 We really enjoyed our visit to Universal’s Volcano Bay with our toddler.
 The ticket price is a pretty high, the wait times are low, and there are plenty of attractions for little ones and adults.
 It’s a good idea to go with extra adults who can take turns supervising little ones while you go on the big slides.
 The tapu tapu watch is a great tool if you download the Universal App before hand and remember to bring your phone to the park to sync Credit Card info for buying drinks and snacks with the watch.
 Be prepared for extra fees such as for locker and towel rentals, refreshments, souvenirs and pictures.
 You can save a little on your investment with preparation and buying a few accessories online before you get there.